-Some remaining ridge and furrow sections of the original open fields can still be seen on Mill Field to the south and the medieval pinfold can be seen on the Green.
+The medieval pinfold can be seen on The Green.
 Reflecting the steady expansion of Great Leake, the church was gradually enlarged.
 Over time, the original patterns of ownership changed and splintered as the population continued to grow.

 In modern times the Townlands Trust (1637) and John Bley School (1723) charities helped village development.
 Basketmaking and framework knitting (see section 3.1) provided new employment opportunities while the Baptist and Methodist chapels (1757 and 1798 respectively) reflected these changing social needs.